News & Updates

 - Support for Online Certificate Status Protocol (OCSP), HTTP Strict Transport Security and Certificate pinning for perfectly secure network communication

-For database updates see release history.(posted over 3 years ago)
+For database updates see release history.(posted about 4 years ago)